 Lighthouse Autism Center, (2301 W. Bradley Ave., Champaign): Known for clinical and operational excellence, Lighthouse Autism Center is now offering center-based ABA therapy in Champaign.
 With an innovative clinical model called Lighthouse Fusion, therapy at Lighthouse combines the sciences of ABA therapy and speech therapy into one transformative treatment for children with autism.
 Lighthouse Autism Center in Champaign is now enrolling.
-Contact them at (217) 295-2491 to learn more.
+Call (217) 295-2491 to learn more.

 Prairie Wind Speech Therapy (1803 Woodfield Dr., Suite C, Savoy): Offering speech language services; free consultation before beginning therapy services.
 For more information, call (217) 355-5905 or email.

 Special Olympics (902 N. Country Fair Dr. #7, Champaign) provides specialized recreation and fitness activities for individuals with disabilities in Kankakee, Iroquois, Ford, Piatt, Champaign, and Vermilion counties.
 Call (217) 355-1750.